georgian-io/GAL/Prompting Tools & Techniques/reasoning.md

 LLMs are useful for a variety of tasks.
 Sometimes though, they need a little nudging in the right direction.
 Broadly speaking, reasoning refers to a collection of techniques that can perform this nudge.
 In essence, we want to make the model "think" through things, break a task down into individual steps or explain its own reasoning.

+Note: When we say reason or think in this context, we are not referring to the kind of thinking or reasoning that we, as humans, are capable of.
+This [blog](https://cacm.acm.org/blogs/blog-cacm/276268-can-llms-really-reason-and-plan/fulltext) encapsulates the difference between these two ideas.

 # Chain-of-Thought (CoT)

 Chain-of-Thought is the most popular approach to making a model think.
 The idea is to make the model think of the intermediate steps between the input and the output.
 Consider the following scenario where we ask the model a question: